calebmeyer/vim-mode-plus-macros/README.md

 # Macros for vim mode plus
 This package is still under construction.
+It works for basic commands, and with multiple cursors, but not with searching using `/`.

 ## Install
 `apm install vim-mode-plus-macros` at the command line, or `ctrl-,`, click on install, then type vim-mode-plus-macros and click install.